 The sole aim of the recruitment process is to place the correct candidates in role so they can thrive so, although it is trickier to assess, it is vital to track the quality of your hires.

-Tracking your cost per hire is important for budget tracking, to ensure your recruitment process is operating as a good investment.
+Tracking your cost per hire is important f, to ensure your recruitment process is operating as a good investment.
 As well as tracking individual cost per hire, it is beneficial to calculate the average cost to place someone new in the role.

 This can be calculated by totalling recruitment costs (internal and external) and dividing by the number of new hires for a given period (such as per quarter).

 When considered alongside your other metrics, cost per hire can help you to assess whether there are areas where recruitment spending could be cut, or whether more investment is needed in order to attract higher-quality candidates.

 You may also wish to calculate cost per hire by category, such as department, job position, job level or source.
 This will give a greater understanding of costs across different company metrics.